Management Guide for Consortia

 The Industrial Advisory Board (IAB) is the most important board of a Consortium and normally includes a representative from each of its members.
 The IAB elects its chairperson from among its members, monitors the financial status of the Consortium, helps in the recruitment of new members, makes recommendations regarding Consortium goals and directions, generates annual plans for the most effective spending of pooled membership dues, and approves changes to the Bylaws and standard Membership Agreement.

-To ensure that faculty participants in Consortia obtain recognition from their Deans and Department Heads for Consortium-related research, public service and/or instructional activities, all proposals submitted for internal funding by Consortium membership dues and the resulting awards and rejections will follow normal University procedures for processing such activity (e.g., use of PINS and processing through RADAR).
+To ensure that faculty participants in Consortia obtain recognition from their Deans and Department Heads for Consortium-related research, public service and/or instructional activities, all proposals submitted for internal funding by Consortium membership dues and the resulting awards and rejections will follow normal University procedures for processing such activity (e.g., use of Project Information and Navigation System (PINS) and processing through RED).

 Article III: Use of Membership Funds for Consortium Projects

 Members of a Consortium share equally in the results and Intellectual Property (IP) generated from all Core projects funded by membership dues and of any Enhancement projects funded by members in addition to their membership dues.
 Two types of Consortium projects are described below:

 Core projects are funded from the pooled membership dues paid by Consortium members, and require IAB approval.
 Core projects to be funded for the next year normally are approved at the annual meeting of the IAB.